 POLICY ISSUE KEY GUIDING PRINCIPLES AND RECOMMENDATIONS RATIONALE COUNTRY EXAMPLES RELEVANT KPS FINANCIAL EDUCATION Diagnosis and setting targets - enable alignment with the needs of financial education.
 Sex and age-disaggregated data enable development of evidence-based strategies.
 Empowerment of female trainers creates a safe space for other women to engage.
 Include a gender approach, as well as cultural and socioeconomic perspectives when designing financial literacy programs.
-Delivery channels must also align with the socioeconomic characteristics of the target group (e.g. education levels, literacy, geographic location, mobility of women), e.g. conduct remote training sessions, with a particular focus on reaching underserved demographics such as rural communities and women, particularly those facing limitations in network and internet connectivity, thereby supplementing traditional in-person training approaches.
+Delivery channels must also align with the socioeconomic characteristics of the target group (e.g. education levels, literacy, geographic location, mobility of women), e.g. conduct remote training sessions, with a focus on reaching underserved demographics such as rural communities and women, particularly those facing limitations in network and internet connectivity, thereby supplementing traditional in-person training approaches.
 Incorporating extracurricular activities for young girls in schools and colleges ensures that they receive a comprehensive financial education.
 A gender lens can help identify different conditions that men and women face due to prevalent social norms, cultural, and economic restrictions.
 Targeted financial education is instrumental in imparting knowledge and comprehension of intricate financial concepts and practices, boosting women's financial confidence and security.
-Establishing a financial education Monitoring & Evaluation (M&E) framework that integrates targets and indicators for women is critical.
-In 2018, the Bank of Malawi conducted a Household Financial Literacy and Capability Survey as a follow-up to the same survey in 2014, resulting in the development of the country's National Financial Education Strategy (NFES).
+Establishing a financial education monitoring & evaluation (M&E) framework that integrates targets and indicators for women is critical.
+In 2018, the Reserve Bank of Malawi conducted a Household Financial Literacy and Capability Survey as a follow-up to the same survey in 2014, resulting in the development of the country's National Financial Education Strategy (NFES).
 The Central Bank of Solomon Islands (CBSI) conducted two pilot projects in 2018 and 2019 to train female coaches to deliver a seven-week program with women's savings groups.
 The Financial Competency Matrix for Adults has played an important role in the development and measurement of financial education policies in Armenia.
 For example, it has been used by the Central Bank of Armenia (CBA) to develop financial education materials for different target groups, including youth, women, and villagers.
-In 2022, the Standards Committee of the Central Bank of El Salvador approved the Technical Standards for the submission of SDD on financial education programs or initiatives (NASF-10) by regulated institutions.
+In 2022, the Standards Committee of the Banco Central de Reserva de El Salvador approved the Technical Standards for the submission of SDD on financial education programs or initiatives (NASF-10) by regulated institutions.
 In the Dominican Republic in 2021, the Banco Popular launched its Academy of Finance with Purpose, a web platform with educational content on personal and business finance.
 According to the 2022 national survey of financial capacities, 59 percent of Peruvian adults have a financial education score higher than the minimum value defined by the OECD, and the gender split gap is 8 percent.
 The Central Bank of Egypt has formed several partnerships with entities that have a high outreach to women such as the National Council for Women, Ministry of Youth and Sports, and the Ministry of Social Solidarity to implement nationwide financial literacy programs where many of them are targeting women and youth.
-The Central Bank of Nepal has a dedicated page on Financial Literacy materials including digital banners, short videos, songs, books, podcasts, etc. 7 National Financial Education Strategies Toolkit Promoting Financial Literacy Case Study of Bank Negara Malaysia CEMC Financial Education Programs Monitoring & Evaluation Toolkit 2022 Integrating Vulnerable Groups in National Financial Education Programs and Strategies Digital Financial Literacy Guideline The Financial Competency Matrix for Adults - A Policy Framework The Role Regulators Play in Closing the Financial Inclusion Gender Gap: A Case Study of the Dominican Republic The Role Regulators Play in Closing the Financial Inclusion Gender Gap: A Case Study of Feru
+Nepal Rastra Bank has a dedicated page on Financial Literacy materials including digital banners, short videos, songs, books, podcasts, etc. National Financial Education Strategies Toolkit Promoting Financial Literacy Case Study of Bank Negara Malaysia CEMC Financial Education Programs Monitoring & Evaluation Toolkit 2022 Integrating Vulnerable Groups in National Financial Education Programs and Strategies Digital Financial Literacy Guideline The Financial Competency Matrix for Adults - A Policy Framework The Role Regulators Play in Closing the Financial Inclusion Gender Gap: A Case Study of the Dominican Republic The Role Regulators Play in Closing the Financial Inclusion Gender Gap: A Case Study of the Dominican Republic The Role Regulators Play in Closing the Financial Inclusion Gender Gap: A Case Study of the Dominican Republic